copy Copy chevron-down

 Use Canvas Editor for precise control

-"Model didn't switch to edit"
+"Model didn't switch to edit."

 Solutions:

-Ensure image is properly attached
+Ensure the image is properly attached

-Check that model has an edit variant
+Check that the model has an edit variant

 Some models may not auto-switch